fuksi/bootstrap-grid-sass/README.md

 ## Using

-* Container-fluid removed, I meant, why do we even...
+* Container-fluid removed, I mean, why do we even...
 * If you set `max-width: 1200px`, container will have `max-width: 1200px` and that's it, none of the padding crap.
-No more fight width designer
+No more fight with designers
 * Grid system and visible/hidden utility naming convention is still the same as Bootstrap CSS
 * Extra
   * Put `wide` before any `col`, you get a column without the padding, i. e.  `.wide-col-xs-4`